btzy/autotimetable/README.md

 * Schedule some time for meals
 * Attempt to minimise total travelling distance
 * Attempt to avoid back-to-back modules that are a long distance from each other
-* Interpret lessons that are held on custom weeks (i.e. not every week, odd week, or even week) (this will be treated as a weekly lesson)
+* Interpret lessons that are held on custom weeks (i.e. not every week, odd week, or even week) (this is currently treated as a weekly lesson)

 ## Compilation